davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/logic.md

 ## Chp 12: Semantic concepts

 How do you read A → B?
 Not in general, but in a context where it means [Material conditional](https://en.wikipedia.org/wiki/Material_conditional).

-See [Chapter 12 Semantic concepts § 12.6](https://forallx.openlogicproject.org/html/Ch12.html#S6) for a suggestion to avoid "implies" because of both the causal and historical issues.
+### Or not

 How about always reading it "backwards" and putting "or not" in the middle?
 So you'd read "A → B" as "B or not A" in these situations.
 That makes you read "(A → B) → A" as "A or not (B or not A)" (can't really avoid the parentheses) which makes it rather obvious how it reduces to "A or not B" assuming the law of the excluded middle.
 You can then read Pierce's law i.e. ((A → B) → A) → A as "A or not (A or not B)" which reduces to the law of the excluded middle (with an "or B" at the end that doesn't hurt anything).

 This strategy is similar to always applying [Material implication (rule of inference)](https://en.wikipedia.org/wiki/Material_implication_(rule_of_inference)), but also flipping the disjunction.
 Reading A → B as "not A or B" is also acceptable, but it seems more intuitive to replace a single symbol (→) with a pair of words than adding two words in different spots.
 It also avoids the potential misinterpretation of "not A or B" as "not (A or B)" which is something completely different (and you can't express parentheses when you're talking without a lot of extra work).

 You could also replace A → B with A ≤ B if you don't mind seeing false as less than true.

+### Forces

 Alternatively one could read A → B as "A forces B" (in the sense of turning a light on) which is a bit shorter and read in the right direction, but harder to break down.
 It may also imply that A is the only forcer of B.

+### Entails

+See [Chapter 12 Semantic concepts § 12.6](https://forallx.openlogicproject.org/html/Ch12.html#S6) for a suggestion to avoid "implies" for ⊨ because of both the causal and historical issues.

 How should one read ⊨?
 It seems like the best word is "entails" because it's a rather technical term.
 The author suggests that he may use "implies" to mean entails, but in practice almost never does.
 It's likely better to never use the word "implies" because of its present ambiguity.
 In particular, many people would read "A implies B" to mean that A not being true also implies that B is not true (or is at least a clue that indicates it may not be true).
 There are no clues in this domain; everything is true or false.